nocalhost/nocalhost.github.io/docs/guides/develop-service.md

 Nocalhost will replace the workload containers when entering DevMode by DevImage.
 You can configure `containers[*].dev.image` options before entering DevMode or Nocalhost will ask you to input the image URL.

 - **Preset:** if you set the image before entering development mode, Nocalhost will use it to replace the image of DevContainer directly.
 - **No preset:** if you do not set the DevImage, Nocalhost will ask you to enter the image name or URL.
+You can also use the DevImage we provided.

 :::tip DevImage
 `image` accepts image name or URL.
 If you enter the image name, Nocalhost will pull the specified image from [Docker Hub](https://hub.docker.com/).
 Or you can use your own private image library, e.g. `codingcorp-docker.pkg.coding.net/nocalhost/dev-images/python:3.7.7-slim-productpage`